78

 ROI Score: 78/100 · Strong Value

-University of Vermont, a flagship public research institution in Burlington, VT, scores 78 on the ROI index in Strong Value tier -- one of the strongest profiles in this batch by a wide margin.
+University of Vermont, a flagship public research institution in Burlington, VT, scores 78 on the ROI index in Strong Value tier - one of the strongest profiles in our dataset by a wide margin.
 In-state tuition is $19,058 (out-of-state $45,502), with an in-state-equivalent net price of $19,343.
-Median earnings at six years are $40,400, rising to $62,472 at 10 years -- among the highest 10-year figures in this batch.
+Median earnings at six years are $40,400, rising to $62,472 at 10 years - among the highest 10-year figures in our dataset.
 Payback period is 7.9 years, completion rate is 78.6%, and three-year repayment rate is 86.7%.
-Debt-to-earnings is 0.519 against $20,951 median debt -- moderate.
+Debt-to-earnings is 0.519 against $20,951 median debt - moderate.
 Earnings premium is 35.5%.
 Enrollment is 11,743 with a 13% Pell rate, signaling a middle-class-and-above student body.
-UVM's program data is genuinely deep -- 41 distinct programs reported -- with engineering, computer science, nursing, microbiology, and business all earning B/B+ grades.
+UVM's program data is genuinely deep - 41 distinct programs reported - with engineering, computer science, nursing, microbiology, and business all earning B/B+ grades.
 This is a genuinely strong public option for in-state Vermont students and a defensible out-of-state choice for students recruited into the strongest programs.

 Payback Period